chihacknight/chihacknight.org/_posts/events/2022-03-15-in-person-community-feedback.md

 published: true

 ---

+As we emerge from 2 years of a pandemic that upended the world, Chi Hack Night will host a Community Feedback Session to reflect on what happened and what the Chi Hack Night Community should do next.

+Please join us for a facilitated group discussion to share what’s important to us now, and come up with ideas for taking action.

 **This event will be in person, but you can also tune in via our usual livestream.
 Doors open at 6pm.
 Announcements will start around 6:20pm CST.**